-During this session, we dive into the themes of water, blood and money during the launch of ‘Under Pressure: Water and the City‘ (2017) with a variety of speakers:
+During this session, we dive into the themes of water, blood and money during the launch of ‘Under Pressure: Water and the City‘ (2017) with:

-- Guestspeaker Erik Swyngedouw (professor of Geography at the University of Manchester) is author of a.o. the book Liquid Power, in which he demonstrates how water has become part of the processes of modernization and how -in doing so- every political project should always be seen as also an environmental project.
+- Erik Swyngedouw is Professor of Geography at the University of Manchester, and author of a.o. the book Liquid Power.
+Should water always be seen as a political issue?

 About ‘Under Pressure’

-The book will be available at the end of the event & can be bought in your local bookstore.
+The book will be available at the end of the event and is available online at the AMS Institute.